Health Care Access & Coverage | Opioid Epidemic

 Policy and Practice

 Injuries and illnesses requiring emergency medical care often attract responses from law enforcement, and law enforcement officers are frequently present in hospitals.
 Anyone seeking emergency care might encounter law enforcement in the hospital, but this is particularly true for survivors of violent crime, incarcerated patients, survivors of sexual assault and intimate partner violence, patients experiencing psychiatric emergencies, undocumented immigrants, and individuals with substance use disorders.
 How do individual health, public safety, legal rights, and ethics intersect?
 Standardized policies and practices are needed to navigate professional conflicts and balance health and safety concerns.
-Co-hosted by Penn LDI and the Penn Department of Emergency Medicine, this multidisciplinary symposium will bring together frontline providers, legal experts, health care workers, social scientists, and researchers to explore these issues and expand the conversation on law enforcement and clinical care.
+Co-hosted by Penn LDI and the Penn Department of Emergency Medicine, this multidisciplinary symposium brought together frontline providers, legal experts, health care workers, social scientists, and researchers to explore these issues and expand the conversation on law enforcement and clinical care.

 Questions?
 Please contact Healthcare.LawEnforcementPenn@gmail.com.
 Co-sponsored by:

 Elinore Kaufman, MD, MSHP, Department of Traumatology, Surgical Critical Care and Emergency Surgery, University of Pennsylvania Health System; Assistant Professor of Surgery, Perelman School of Medicine

 Providing Health Care in the Presence of Law Enforcement

 Despite the increasing presence of law enforcement in clinical spaces, there is little formal training in how to navigate the medical, legal, and ethical gray areas that accompany this intersection.
 This panel will explore common clinical scenarios and explore how to apply fundamental medical principles to guide policy and behavior.